IBM/ibm-cert-manager-operator/README.md

 ## Documentation

-To install the operator with the IBM Common Services Operator follow the the installation and configuration instructions within the IBM Knowledge Center.
+To install the operator with the IBM Common Services Operator follow the installation and configuration instructions within the IBM Knowledge Center.

 - If you are using the operator as part of an IBM Cloud Pak, see the documentation for that IBM Cloud Pak.
 For a list of IBM Cloud Paks, see [IBM Cloud Paks that use Common Services](http://ibm.biz/cpcs_cloudpaks).
 - If you are using the operator with an IBM Containerized Software, see the IBM Cloud Platform Common Services Knowledge Center [Installer documentation](http://ibm.biz/cpcs_opinstall).